spesmilo/electrum/contrib/osx/notes_for_arm.md

 $ source ~/.zshrc
 ```

-Finally, try it in python to ensure it works:
+Try it in python to ensure it works:

 ```
 $ python3
 >>> import PyQt5
 ```

-5. Run electrum:
+4. Run electrum:

 ```
 $ ./run_electrum